rosen-bridge/utils/packages/tx-pot/README.md

 #### `chain`

-Only single chain can be specified in the query.
+Only a single chain can be specified in the query.
 Example:

 ```ts
 txPot.getTxsQuery([